 - Character reference 2 (the club will not accept family member declaration)

 - Parental consent letter (for applicants under the age of 18)

-In addition, unlicensed applicants will need to supply scanned copy of:
+Additionally, unlicensed applicants will need to supply a scanned copy of:

 - Statement of attainment for Cat H (approved weapons safety course)